Fashion chain Gap in deal with online retailer Zalando

 E-commerce could grow to 30 percent of total German fashion sales by 2020, from 14 percent in 2012, according to consultancy firm Strategy&.

-While the Zalando deal is focused on the main Gap brand, Laban said the company coul look later to extend it to other lines such as Old Navy.
+While the Zalando deal is focused on the main Gap brand, Laban said the company could look later to extend it to other lines such as Old Navy.

 Zalando, which increased first-half sales by 29.5 percent to 1.047 billion euros ($1.3 billion), reports third-quarter figures on Wednesday.